nullivex/ah-wiki/Clients/Web-Clients.md

 ## General

-You can visit the API in a browser, Curl, etc.  `{url}?action=actioName` or `{url}/{actioName}` is how you would access an action.
-For example, using the default ports in `config.js` you could reach the status action with both `http://127.0.0.1:8080/status` or `http://127.0.0.1:8080/?action=status`  The only action which doesn't return the default JSON format would be `file`, as it should return files with the appropriate headers if they are found, and a 404 error if they are not.
+You can visit the API in a browser, Curl, etc.  `{url}?action=actioName` or `{url}/api/{actioName}` is how you would access an action.
+For example, using the default ports in `config.js` you could reach the status action with both `http://127.0.0.1:8080/status` or `http://127.0.0.1:8080/?action=status`  The only action which doesn't return the default JSON format would be `file`, as it will return raw files with the appropriate headers if they are found, and a 404 error if they are not.

 HTTP responses follow the format: